Amherst College Special Seminar for 2015-16

 This course will give students tools to conduct their own research about why and how domiciles and their contents expressed meaning for their inhabitants and society, and how we in the 21st century might come to understand these relics of the past.
 As the culmination of the course each student will choose a topic--anywhere from exploring special qualities found in a single object or work of art in a domicile to identifying unusual properties in architecture of a palace with a public function--and develop a prospectus for a research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.

 Open to sophomores and juniors interested in research.
 Admission with consent of the instructor.
 Limited to 6 students.
-Spring semester.
-Professor Courtright.2014-15: Offered in Spring 2015
+Omitted 2015-16.
+Professor Courtright.2015-16: Not offered

 237 The Senses in Motion